 Welcome to the Fedora documentation site for community architecture.
-This website is the responsibility of the Fedora Community Action & Impact Coordinator.
+This part of Fedora Docs is the responsibility of the Fedora Community Architect.

 Community architecture, sometimes shortened as "CommArch", is a sub-discipline of information architecture.
 It is a term with historical relevance in Open Source communities, yet there is no commonly-agreed definition of what it means.
 Here is an oversimplified attempt to explain it in a Fedora context: